Art-A-Hack/art-a-hack.github.io/app/_teams/2016/magic-mirror.md

 title       : Magic Mirror
 teamid      : "magic-mirror"
-teaser		: "Control a crystal with your mind"
+teaser		: "Using your thoughts to control a crystal ball"

 members:
  - name     : "Ria Rajan"